 The duration and endowment of a stipend depends on the scope and type of a project, the maximum funding period is three months.
 It is also possible to apply for a partial stipend or claim travel expenses for a certain period of time.

-For a maximum period of three months, the funding limit is 1000 Euros per month (stipendium) plus 50 Euros per month (material costs)
+For a maximum period of three months, the funding limit is 1,000 euros per month (stipend) plus 50 euros per month (material costs)

-Please visit the BBF website for further informationen – also concerning details of application and deadlines.
+Please visit the BBF website – also concerning details of application and deadlines.